lucywsq/awesome-taichi/README.md

 ## **Contributing**

-Please take a quick gander at the [Contribution guide](https://github.com/taichi-dev/taichi/blob/master/CONTRIBUTING.md) first.
+If you would like to participate, check out the [Contribution Guidelines](https://github.com/taichi-dev/taichi/blob/master/CONTRIBUTING.md) first.
 Thanks to all [contributors](https://github.com/taichi-dev/taichi/graphs/contributors).

 ## **Applications**